William the Conqueror: Death and aftermath

 Disorder followed William's death; everyone who had been at his deathbed left the body at Rouen and hurried off to attend to their own affairs.
 Eventually, the clergy of Rouen arranged to have the body sent to Caen, where William had desired to be buried in his foundation of the Abbaye-aux-Hommes.
-The funeral, attended by the bishops and abbots of Normandy as well as his son Henry, was disturbed by the assertion of a citizen of Caen who alleged that his family had been illegally despoiled of the land on which the church was built.
+The funeral, attended by the bishops and abbots of Normandy as well as his son Henry, was disturbed by a citizen of Caen who alleged that his family had been illegally despoiled of the land on which the church was built.
 After hurried consultations, the allegation was shown to be true, and the man was compensated.
 A further indignity occurred when the corpse was lowered into the tomb.
 The corpse was too large for the space, and when attendants forced the body into the tomb it burst, spreading a disgusting odour throughout the church.

-William's grave is currently marked by a marble slab with a Latin inscription dating from the early 19th century.
+William's grave is marked by a marble slab with a Latin inscription dating from the early 19th century.
 The tomb has been disturbed several times since 1087, the first time in 1522 when the grave was opened on orders from the papacy.
 The intact body was restored to the tomb at that time, but in 1562, during the French Wars of Religion, the grave was reopened and the bones scattered and lost, with the exception of one thigh bone.
 This lone relic was reburied in 1642 with a new marker, which was replaced 100 years later with a more elaborate monument.
 This tomb was again destroyed during the French Revolution but was eventually replaced with the current ledger stone.